Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 3. Can I choose a fiscal year for the estate?

-Yes, you can choose fiscal year for the estate.
+Yes, you can choose a fiscal year for the estate.

 4. Does the extension delay tax payment?